mrdk/mind/doc/words.rst

 .. word:: ,		( n -- ) "comma"

    Align the dictionary and put the cell n at its end.

+   .. source:: [Forth83]_

 .. word:: c,		( b -- ) "c-comma"

    Put the byte b at the end of the dictionary.

+   .. source:: [Forth83]_

 .. word:: ,"